wp-plugins/supra-csv-parser/readme.txt

-added the categories and tags import functionality per user request = 2.3.4 = added the ability to provide multiple tags and categories for each post
+added the categories and tags import functionality per user request = 2.3.4 = added the ability to provide multiple tags and categories for each post = 2.3.5 revised uploadcsv fopen to use file access instead to prevent chaning php.ini